 For instance, the fact that it’s rainy outside and we’ve had a long day at work does not equate rest day – at least not on the grounds of a physical need – even if our body seems to show reluctance to get off the couch.

 Other times the stiffness we experience might not be from too much exercise, but from the opposite.
 Contrary to logic, a lot of sitting does not recharge our batteries and prepare us for physical activity.
 After eight or nine hours in an office chair, our bodies are unwilling to change their modus operandi and so they tell us they are too tired to do anything, when in fact a good, invigorating physical exercise is often exactly what we should give them.

 So, yes, it’s usually a good idea to listen to your body – except when you’re body is trying to BS you and act against your own best interests.

 A lot of studies seem to agree on one parameter we can use as an indicator of our body’s readiness for physical exercise: our heart rate.
 You know the feeling when you walk up a short flight of stairs – perhaps the same one you walk up every day to get to your office – but the usually light effort one day gets you disproportionately breathless?
 And on top of that, your heart rate doesn’t seem to come down, even after you’re seated?

-This is often the most noticeable plead for rest from your body; its way of telling you it can’t cope with what you’re asking it to do.
+This is often the most noticeable plead from your body, telling you you’re pushing the limits and it can’t cope with what you’re asking it to do.
 It can also be a signal of an approaching illness, such as a cold – an equally good reason not to push your heart any harder.

 Where can I check my Recovery Status?